A woman called for a highway’s removal in a Black neighborhood. The White House singled it out in its infrastructure plan.

 “I’m floored,” she said.
 “I’m thrilled to hear President Biden would call out the Claiborne Expressway as a racist highway.”

-Stelly, an architect and urban designer, is part of a growing movement across the country to take down highways bored through neighborhoods predominantly home to people of color.
+Stelly, an architectural designer, is part of a growing movement across the country to take down highways bored through neighborhoods predominantly home to people of color.
 Most were created as the federal government worked to connect the nation after the birth of the interstate highway system.
 Many such highways are reaching the end of their 50-year life span, raising the question of whether they should be rebuilt or reimagined.

 “It’s the same in many Black communities, not only in Louisiana,” Stelly said.
 “It’s great the federal government and this administration is recognizing that this is something that must be corrected if we are to be fair and just in America.”